gyming1849/Group-Formation/README.md

 # Limitations
-  * With large point clouds, the execution of the software may exhaust the max open files supported by the operating system.
-See below for how to resolve.
+  * With large point clouds and the Linux operating system, the execution of the software may exhaust the max open files supported by the operating system.
+See below, Error with Large Point Clouds, for how to resolve.
   * No support for asymmetric groups.
 In other words, each algorithm strives to ensure the participation of a member in a group is reciprocated by all the members in that group.